JiriDeJonghe/LLMFromScratch/README.md

-# Creating a LLM from Scratch
+# Designing an LLM from Scratch

 My belief is that everyone can understand LLMs.